open-telemetry/community/docs/how-to-configure-new-repository.md

    `foo-approvers` and `foo-triagers` explicitly, with the "Maintainer" GitHub privileges.
 This allows repository maintainers to invite new approvers and triagers to the team.
 3. The team `foo-triagers` has `Triage` permissions for the repository.
+If repository is using the Project Boards, `foo-triagers` should have `Write` permissions to have access to the Project Boards.
+Note, by not adding members of `foo-triagers` to CODEOWNERS file, repository restricts triagers from counting a triagers approvals for PRs.
+See the [Policies](#policies) section that suggest to ensure that `Require review from Code Owners` is checked.
 4. The team `foo-approvers` has `Write` permissions for the repository.
 5. The team `foo-maintainers` has `Maintain (beta)` permissions for the repository.